 My home is in the beautiful Pacific Northwest in a rural town in Oregon.
 My husband, Mike, and I have been married since 1975.
 We have two adult sons, Erik and Matthew, and a beautiful daughter-in-law, Mae.

 My dad was in the Marine Corps for 32 years.
 He is a WWII and Vietnam veteran.
 I am proud of him for his service to our country, and I am very proud to call myself a "military brat."

 My passions include cooking, canning, gardening, photography and, most of all, cats!
-Quilting entered my life in 2008, and I've been making quilts ever since.

 She made a number of other quilts.
 They all sat in my cedar chest until a few years ago.
 When I started quilting, I realized more than ever what a treasure they are.
-I started feeling badly that they were hidden away and never seen.
-And they were simply too precious to use.
+I started feeling badly that they were hidden away and never seen, and they were simply too precious to use.
 They would get dirty and worn out, and I just couldn't bear it.
 So I looked for and found a home for them where they can be enjoyed by generations to come.
 They are now in the collection of the Latimer Quilt and Textile Museum in Tillamook, Oregon.
 The folks there are very accommodating, and so if you ever find yourself in the area, call ahead and ask to see the "Bertha Maust Collection."
 They will gladly bring them out so that you can see them.
 Here are a few more of her quilts.

 My oldest son, Erik, graduated college with a degree in industrial management and he works as a service advisor.
 He married our lovely daughter-in-law Mae in 2009.

 My youngest, Matthew, graduated with a degree in embedded systems engineering, and so he followed in his dad's footsteps.
 He's also a musician.